-The apple (of Bayern's eye?), doesn't fall far from the tree in this instance.
+The apple (of Bayern's eye?) doesn't fall far from the tree in this instance.
 Sane's father Souleymane, better known as Samy, scored 29 goals in 55 games as a striker for Senegal in the 1990s, as well as finding the target 116 times across the top two divisions of German football.
-It was during the first of his two spells at the now-defunct SG Wattenscheid 09 that Souleymane met Leroy's mother - a certain Regina Weber, the rhythmic gymnast who won Olympic Bronze for Germany at the 1984 Summer Games in Los Angeles.
+It was during the first of his two spells at the now-defunct SG Wattenscheid 09 that Souleymane met Leroy's mother.
+Regina Weber was a rhythmic gymnast who won Olympic Bronze for Germany at the 1984 Summer Games in Los Angeles.

 2) Keeping it in the family

-Sane is the middle child of three brothers, and although the new Bayern man has undoubtedly made the biggest strides in the game, the other two - Kim and Sidi - are also footballers.
-Kim, the eldest at 25, is a right-back who came through at Schalke's famous Knappenschmiede academy and even overlapped playing alongside - or, perhaps more accurately, behind - Leroy at U19 level in 2014.
-He last played for Wattenscheid in 2017 before retiring due to injury.
+Sane is the middle child of three brothers, and although the Bayern man has undoubtedly made the biggest strides in the game, the other two - Kim and Sidi - also played football.
+Kim - older than Leroy by one year - came through at Schalke's famous Knappenschmiede academy and even overlapped playing alongside - or, perhaps more accurately, behind - Leroy at U19 level in 2014.
+A former right-back, he last played for Wattenscheid in 2017 before retiring due to injury.

-Youngest brother Sidi, 17, is still part of the Royal Blues' youth set-up.
+Youngest brother Sidi - who turned 18 in 2021 - made his Bundesliga debut in the 2022/23 campaign.
 A winger like Leroy, Sidi prefers his right foot in contrast to his brother's left-sidedness, but both can line up on either flank behind a central striker.
-Sidi has also been unfortunate with injuries which restricted him to just five U17 starts in 2019/20, but the club remain optimistic that they have another promising talent on their hands.
+Sidi has also been unfortunate with injuries which have restricted his development, but the club remain optimistic that they have another promising talent on their hands.

-"He's had a lot of bad luck, but he's got the quality," Schalke youth coach Willi Landgraf said.
+"He's had a lot of bad luck, but he's got the quality," Schalke youth coach Willi Landgraf said of the 6'2" Sidi.
 "Not a lot of players have his gifts."

 3) What's in a name?

-Le Roy - whose name literally means "The King" in French - handed Sane Sr. his international debut in 1990, and just in a nick of time.
-Michel Platini, then France coach, was weeks away from giving the striker his debut for Les Bleus, but Otto Pfister - a German coach who preceded Le Roy in the Senegal dugout - tipped off the African nation's federation as to Samy's roots and the rest, as they say, is history.
+Le Roy - whose name literally means "The King" in French - handed Sane Sr. his international debut in 1990, and just in the nick of time.
+Michel Platini, then France coach, was weeks away from giving the striker his debut for Les Bleus, but Otto Pfister - a German coach who preceded Le Roy in the Senegal dugout - tipped off the African nation's federation as to Samy's roots.

 With FIFA eligibility extending back as far as a player's grandparents' country of birth, Leroy could have turned out for each of Germany, Senegal and France.
-Indeed, he is a legal French citizen and with Kingsley Coman, Benjamin Pavard, Lucas Hernandez, Michael Cuisance and Tanguy Nianzou already at Bayern, Sane will share at least two languages with the newest recruits at the Allianz Arena - football and French.
+He is a French citizen and with Kingsley Coman, Benjamin Pavard, Lucas Hernandez, Dayot Upamecano, Michael Cuisance and Tanguy Nianzou already at Bayern, Sane will share at least two languages with several players at the Allianz Arena - football and French.

-There was very little question that the Essen-born winger would commit to Germany, however.
+There was very little question about whether the Essen-born attacker would commit to Germany, however.
 He made his debut for Marcus Sorg's U19s in September 2014, scoring in a 3-2 win over the Netherlands, and took just 14 months to progress to the first team with 10 goals in 21 youth international outings under his belt.
-He made his full debut against France in Paris and although he missed out on the 2018 FIFA World Cup squad, he has more than made up for lost time, contributing three goals and an assist as Germany romped to qualification for UEFA Euro 2020, which is now set to be played in summer 2021.
+He made his full debut against France in Paris in November 2015.
+Sane returned to France for UEFA Euro 2016, although he missed out on the 2018 FIFA World Cup squad.
+He was, however, named in Germany's UEFA EURO 2020 and 2022 World Cup squads.

-With 11 goals in 47 Schalke games to his name, Sane swapped Gelsenkirchen for Pep Guardiola's Man City in the summer of 2016.
+With 11 goals in 47 Bundesliga games for Schalke to his name, Sane swapped Gelsenkirchen for Pep Guardiola's Manchester City in the summer of 2016.
 Although he slotted straight in as their first-choice left winger opposite Raheem Sterling, Sane's numbers initially dipped.
 Eight goals and six assists in his final Bundesliga season became five goals and three assists in his first Premier League campaign.

-Still just 21 when he made the move, such adjustment might have been expected, but it turned out Sane was struggling with a breathing issue which hindered his progress, and he underwent corrective surgery to address chronic nasal congestion at the conclusion of his first campaign in England.
+Still just 21 when he made the move, such adjustment might have been expected.
+It turned out Sane was struggling with a breathing issue which hindered his progress, however, and he underwent corrective surgery to address chronic nasal congestion at the conclusion of his first campaign in England.
 "I've decided to use the summer break for this operation so that I can go into the new season with a clean bill of health," he said.

 6) Fulfilling his vast potential

 That clean bill of health meant a new lease of life, and Sane was nothing if not a footballing force of nature as City wrapped up the double of Premier League and EFL Cup in his second season.
-He plundered 10 goals and 15 assists in the league - 14 and 19 in each column in all competitions - and was voted the PFA Young Player of the Year ahead of his City teammates Sterling and Ederson, as well as Tottenham Hotspur's Harry Kane.
+He plundered 10 goals and 15 assists in the league, with 14 and 19 in each column in all competitions.
+He was also voted the 2017/18 PFA Young Player of the Year ahead of his City teammates Sterling and Ederson, as well as Tottenham Hotspur's Harry Kane.

-Although he missed out on the inaugural Premier League Playmaker of the Season award to City colleague and former Werder Bremen and Wolfsburg star Kevin de Bruyne by virtue of contributing one fewer assist, Sane did at least lay on a goal every 162 league minutes he played that term, compared to the Belgian's rate of one every 193.
+Sane missed out on the inaugural Premier League Playmaker of the Season award to City colleague and former Werder Bremen and Wolfsburg star Kevin De Bruyne by virtue of contributing one fewer assist.
+He did, though, lay on a goal every 162 league minutes he played that term, compared to the Belgian's rate of one every 193.

 7) First return to Germany

-Sane has already enjoyed something of a happy homecoming in his career, returning to Schalke as a City player last February when the teams met in the last 16 of the UEFA Champions League.
+Sane previously enjoyed something of a happy homecoming in his career, returning to Schalke as a City player in February 2019 when the teams met in the last 16 of the UEFA Champions League.
 During the first leg at the Veltins Arena, a pair of Nabil Bentaleb penalties had the Royal Blues leading 2-1 with five minutes to go.
 Sane stepped up to equalise with a stunning free-kick, though, before Sterling stole a 3-2 win.

-There was less argument about the result in the return fixture, with City running out 7-0 winners with Sane scoring one and assisting three more, but the player's class was evident across both legs, with him refusing to celebrate against his former club across the 180 minutes of football played.
+There was less argument about the result in the return fixture, with City running out 7-0 winners and Sane scoring one and assisting three more.
+The player's class was evident across both legs, however, as he refused to celebrate against his former club.

 "Yeah, I was a bit [sorry]," Sane said after the first leg.
 "I couldn’t really celebrate.
 Of course, I was pleased for my team, but to score a goal like that against my former love..."